archethic-foundation/project-management/sprint_11/sprint_11_summary.md

 - archethic-foundation/archethic-wallet#137 Send UCO : Improve UX to avoid the feeling of latency
 - archethic-foundation/archethic-wallet#101 Add a timescale on the chart
 - archethic-foundation/archethic-wallet#108 Optimize UI in onboarding process

+### Target:
+- Total Issues: 33
+- Total Story Points: 214

+### Target Achieved:
+- Total Issues Completed: 26
+- Total Story Points: 150

+### Observations:
+- 7 Issues (64 Points) taken to next sprint
+- Closure: Many issues are not able to get to the closure.
+- PR Effort: Too much time and effort is required / taken for PR.